USC routs No. 21 UCLA 66-48 and ties Bruins atop Pac-12 - WHIZ News

 The Mobley brothers helped USC control the boards, 40-33.
 Freshman big man Evan Mobley, the league’s leading rebounder, had nine rebounds and older brother Isaiah grabbed 11.

-Johnny Juzang led the Bruins (13-4, 9-2) with 13 points and 13 rebounds.
-He was their only double-digit scorer on a team that has four starters averaging double figures.
+Johnny Juzang led the short-handed Bruins (13-4) with 13 points and 13 rebounds.
+He was their only double-digit scorer on a team that features four starters averaging double figures.

+“You’re not winning games scoring 48 points,” UCLA coach Mick Cronin said.
+“We didn’t come close to making enough (shots) to give ourselves a chance against a good team.
+They’re a team that, in my mind, easily could have one loss.”

 Anderson took over during a dominant stretch in the second half.
 He scored eight straight points, hitting two 3s.
 Max Agbonkpolo missed the second of two free throws and Chevez Goodwin snagged the offensive board, passing to Anderson for his fifth 3-pointer of the game.